Quinta0/finance_tracker/README.md

-# 💰 Personal Finance Tracker
+# Personal Finance Tracker

 A comprehensive personal finance management application built with Django REST Framework (backend) and Next.js (frontend).
 Track your expenses, manage budgets with the 50/30/20 rule, set financial goals, and gain insights into your spending patterns.

-## 🌟 About This Project
+## About This Project

 This Finance Tracker was created as my summer 2025 project to gain hands-on experience with full-stack web development while building something genuinely useful for personal finance management.
 It combines my passion for learning modern web technologies (Django REST Framework, Next.js, Docker) with the practical need for a comprehensive finance tracking solution.

 The project has been an exciting journey of exploring full-stack development, from designing RESTful APIs and database models to creating responsive React components and implementing containerized deployment.
 While built primarily as a learning experience, it's designed to be a fully functional application that anyone can use to take control of their finances.

 **Key Learning Goals Achieved:**
-- 🖥️ **Backend Development**: RESTful API design with Django REST Framework
+- **Backend Development**: RESTful API design with Django REST Framework
-- 🎨 **Frontend Development**: Modern React with Next.js and component libraries
+- **Frontend Development**: Modern React with Next.js and component libraries
-- 🐳 **DevOps**: Docker containerization and deployment automation
+- **DevOps**: Docker containerization and deployment automation
-- 📊 **Data Visualization**: Interactive charts and financial analytics
+- **Data Visualization**: Interactive charts and financial analytics
-- 🎯 **Product Design**: User-centered design for financial management
+- **Product Design**: User-centered design for financial management

-## ✨ Features
+## Features

-- **📊 Dashboard**: Real-time overview of your financial status with interactive charts
+- **Dashboard**: Real-time overview of your financial status with interactive charts
-- **💳 Transaction Management**: Track income and expenses with smart categorization
+- **Transaction Management**: Track income and expenses with smart categorization
-- **🎯 Smart Budgeting**: 50/30/20 rule implementation with custom allocation
+- **Smart Budgeting**: 50/30/20 rule implementation with custom allocation
-- **📈 Analytics & Insights**: Comprehensive spending analysis with personalized recommendations
+- **Analytics & Insights**: Comprehensive spending analysis with personalized recommendations
-- **🏆 Financial Goals**: Set, track, and achieve your savings objectives
+- **Financial Goals**: Set, track, and achieve your savings objectives
-- **📁 Data Management**: CSV export/import functionality for easy data migration
+- **Data Management**: CSV export/import functionality for easy data migration
-- **🌙 Modern UI**: Responsive design with dark theme support
+- **Modern UI**: Responsive design with dark theme support
-- **🐳 Docker Ready**: Easy deployment with Docker and Docker Compose
+- **Docker Ready**: Easy deployment with Docker and Docker Compose

-## 🚀 Quick Start (Recommended)
+## Quick Start (Recommended)

 ### Using Docker (Self-Hosting)